 What we don’t: Strange fit and no integrated belt.

 REI Co-op has an interesting history with hiking pants and the lineup frequently changes.
 We really liked the Screeline in years past, but that model has been discontinued.
-And the Activator 3.0 above is a very solid softshell option, but it’s not a traditional hiking pant for warm spring and summer conditions.
-The Co-op’s biggest seller is the Sahara, which is an attractively priced convertible pant at $80 but has its fair share of shortcomings, which is why it’s included so far down this list.
+And the REI Activator is a very solid softshell option, but it’s not a traditional hiking pant for warm spring and summer conditions.
+The Co-op’s biggest seller is the Sahara, which is an attractively priced convertible pant at $90 but has its fair share of shortcomings, which is why it’s included so far down this list.

 What are our concerns with the latest Sahara Convertible?
 Past versions were on the normal to baggy end of the spectrum, but REI went in the other direction here with a regular fit and a flared bottom (making the leg prone to swishing on the trail).
 Additionally, the pant no longer includes an integrated belt, which is a feature that we really appreciate.
 Finally, the belt loops are surprisingly small and only work with narrow designs (roughly 1.25 in.).
 Taken together, the Sahara certainly aren’t the worst hiking pants out there, but we prefer the convertible options from Columbia and Kuhl above.